1jour1vin

 About the estate:

 Didier Lagneau, an eighth-generation winemaker, took over the family estate in 2018.
-He tends to this legacy, which began with 4 hectares of vines in the late 1970s and is nestled in a quiet valley in Quincié.
+He manages this estate, which began with 4 hectares of vineyards in the late 1970s and is nestled in a quiet valley in Quincié.
 The vineyard now spans 19 hectares.
-A (very) safe bet in Côte-de-Brouilly and Régnié.
+A (very) safe bet for Côte-de-Brouilly and Régnié wines.

 Loading...